Orthopedic Rehabilitation

 What happens in Osteoarthritis?

-In normal joints hyaline cartilage covers the end of each bone.
-Hyaline cartilage provides a smooth, gliding surface for joint motion and acts as a cushion between the bones.
-In OA, the cartilage breaks down, causing pain, swelling and problems moving the joint.
-As OA worsens over time, bones may break down and develop growths called spurs.
-Bits of bone or cartilage may flake off and float around in the joint.
-In the body, an inflammatory process occurs and cytokines and enzymes develop, further damaging the cartilage.
-In the final stages of OA, the cartilage wears away and bone rubs against bone leading to joint damage and more pain.
+In normal joints, hyaline cartilage covers the end of each bone, providing a smooth, gliding surface for joint motion and acting as a cushion between the bones.
+In osteoarthritis (OA), the cartilage breaks down, causing pain, swelling, and difficulty moving the joint.
+As OA worsens over time, bones may deteriorate and develop growths called spurs.
+Bits of bone or cartilage may flake off and float around in the joint, leading to further complications.
+The body's inflammatory process produces cytokines and enzymes, which further damage the cartilage.
+In the final stages of OA, the cartilage wears away completely, causing bone to rub against bone, resulting in joint damage and increased pain.
+Orthopedic rehabilitation becomes essential in these stages to manage pain, improve joint function, and enhance the quality of life.
+Through targeted exercises and therapies, orthopedic rehabilitation aims to restore mobility and reduce the impact of OA on daily activities.

 Osteoarthritis: "A group of overlapping distinct diseases, which may have different etiologies but with similar biologic, morphologic, and clinical outcomes.
 The disease processes not only affect the articular cartilage, but involve the entire joint, including the subchondral bone, ligaments, capsule, synovial membrane, and periarticular muscles.
 Ultimately, the articular cartilage degenerates with fibrillation, fissures, ulceration, and full thickness loss of the joint surface.